Arthur C. Clarke: Rendezvous with Rama

-In late 2021, it was announced that Denis Villeneuve would direct the adaptation of Rendezvous with Rama, following the successful and critically praised release of Villeneuve's adaption of Frank Herbert's Dune.
-Freeman is listed as a producer.

 Science writer

 Clarke published a number of nonfiction books with essays, speeches, addresses, etc. Several of his nonfiction books are composed of chapters that can stand on their own as separate essays.

 Space travel

 In particular, Clarke was a populariser of the concept of space travel.
 In 1950, he wrote Interplanetary Flight, a book outlining the basics of space flight for laymen.
 Later books about space travel included The Exploration of Space (1951), The Challenge of the Spaceship (1959), Voices from the Sky (1965), The Promise of Space (1968, rev. ed.
 1970), and Report on Planet Three (1972) along with many others.

 Futurism

 His books on space travel usually included chapters about other aspects of science and technology, such as computers and bioengineering.
 He predicted telecommunication satellites (albeit serviced by astronauts in space suits, who would replace the satellite's vacuum tubes as they burned out).

 His many predictions culminated in 1958 when he began a series of magazine essays which eventually became Profiles of the Future, published in book form in 1962.
 A timetable up to the year 2100 describes inventions and ideas including such things as a "global library" for 2005.
 The same work also contained "Clarke's First Law" and text that became Clarke's three laws in later editions.

 In a 1959 essay, Clarke predicted global satellite TV broadcasts that would cross national boundaries indiscriminately and would bring hundreds of channels available anywhere in the world.
 He also envisioned a "personal transceiver, so small and compact that every man carries one".
 He wrote: "the time will come when we will be able to call a person anywhere on Earth merely by dialing a number."
 Such a device would also, in Clarke's vision, include means for global positioning so "no one need ever again be lost".
 Later, in Profiles of the Future, he predicted the advent of such a device taking place in the mid-1980s.
 Clarke described a global computer network similar to the modern World Wide Web in a 1964 presentation for the BBC's Horizon programme, predicting that, by the 21st century, access to information and even physical tasks such as surgery could be accomplished remotely and instantaneously from anywhere in the world using internet and satellite communication.